 AEL has historically used a deterministic model to calculate its economic capital, however this is limited in capturing risks, because it involves running a small number of scenarios which are binary in nature.
 In response to the historic growth and more complex risk profile, the Company has developed a stochastic capital model to assess economic capital.
 The stochastic capital model is run in parallel with the Standard Formula to provide a second view of capital to compare with the SCR and to facilitate an ongoing validation of the SCR.
-The first parallel run has been completed for the capital position at the end of 4Q 2017 and will continue on a quarterly basis under the supervision of the Capital Model Steering Committee, chaired by the AEL CRO.
-The AEL Executive Committee and the Board will review the results and conclusions of the quarterly parallel runs.
+On a quarterly basis results are discussed at the Capital Management Committee.